List of Essential Oil Notes for Blending and DIY Perfume

 Essential Oil Middle Notes

-Middle essential oil notes are an important part of any blend, and they provide depth and complexity.
-They can be used to adjust the scent of a blend, or to create a specific mood or effect.
+The middle essential oil notes are an important part of any blend, providing depth and complexity.
+They can be used to adjust a blend's scent or create a specific mood or effect.

 • German Chamomile